-The way we eat and think of food today is bound to change in the future.
-The increasing demand for food, especially meat and dairy, combined with the increasingly damaging effects of climate change on agriculture (Cho, 2018), has the potential to push the food industry in new directions, and consumers to reconsider their choices.
-Within this context, technology companies, the new actors on the food industry stage, are putting forward a solution which disregards food as being archaic and inefficient, and the practices around food production and preparation as time-wasters.
-Their solution, materialized in products dubbed as 'complete foods' or 'meal replacements', which allegedly contain all the essential nutrients for the human body, is backed up by huge financial support from venture capital, and regarded as the future of food.
-However, this interpretation of food does not reflect its historical importance.
+The way we eat and think of food today is bound to change.
+The increasing demand for food, especially meat and dairy, combined with the damaging effects of climate change on agriculture (Cho, 2018), has the potential to push the food industry in new directions, and consumers to reconsider their choices.
+Within this context, technology companies, the new actors on the food industry stage, are putting forward a solution which regards food as being archaic and inefficient, and the practices around food preparation as timewasters.
+Their solution, materialized in products dubbed as 'complete foods' or 'meal replacements', which allegedly contain all the essential nutrients for the human body, is backed up by huge financial support from venture capital, and presented as the future of food.
+However, besides that fact that it does not offer a real solution to the problems we are facing, this interpretation of food does not reflect its historical importance.
 The cultural role of food, gender representation, or collective values associated with sharing food, are largely disregarded.
 Instead, the emphasis is on the continuous quest to improve food products, within the value system of techno-solutionism 1.
 In his book To Save Everything, Click Here, Evgeny Morozov critically describes this value system, explaining that "this never-ending quest to ameliorate [...] is shortsighted and only perfunctorily interested in the activity for which improvement is sought" (Morozov, 2013).
-This critique applies to the development of meal replacements, the materialization of techno-solutionism in food, which continue to be promoted as an universal response to anything from time management, nutritional dilemmas, food waste and sustainability.
+This critique applies to the development of meal replacements, the materialization of techno-solutionism in food, which are promoted as an universal response to anything from time management, nutritional dilemmas, food waste and sustainability.
+Throughout this work, I will look at the development and implications of the meal replacement phenomenon, and, through the lens of food, provide an outlook on tech industry's influence on Western culture.

-The scope of this work refers to the meal replacement phenomenon occurring in Western countries, within a culture that falls under the sphere of influence of the startup world, driven by entrepreneurial values and libertarian views.
+The scope of this work is the meal replacement phenomenon occurring in Western countries, within a culture that falls under the sphere of influence of the startup world, driven by entrepreneurial values and libertarian views.
 Throughout my work, I refer to a demographic with access to both technology innovations and resources to make conscious lifestyle decisions.
 This essay does not, however, apply to the bulk of the world's population which does not share these characteristics.
 What is more, an analysis of the complexities of the food industry and the global perceptions on food are also beyond the reach of this work.
-With this scope in mind, and within the context of current technological innovations that attempt to fix food, the research developed within this thesis identifies and critically analyzes indicators that food, cooking and the values associated with them are being pushed on a path towards becoming obsolete.
+With this scope in mind, this thesis critically analyzes the meal replacement industry's attempts to fix food, while speculating on the future of food and the labour of cooking in the context of their ever increasing abstraction and commodification.